wojciechmarek/modern-dashboard/README.md

 - does not use actual data,
 - does not allow to change the language,
 - does not support mobile views (due to the `desktop first approach),
-- allows you to change the color theme.
+- allows you to change the color theme and the language.

 ## Design style